‘Definitely not the results we want’: Facebook staff lamented ‘perverse incentives’ for media

 The newly released internal documents reveal that one publisher articulated the crisis directly to Facebook.
 BuzzFeed had racked up early success after its 2006 launch thanks to its stories going viral on Facebook; eventually, though, it branched out from meme-ified humor and cute cat videos into serious journalism, winning a Pulitzer this year.
 Yet according to an undated internal Facebook report, CEO Jonah Peretti warned Facebook that the algorithmic changes that were intended to boost “meaningful” interactions were having the opposite effect.

 Peretti complained that the more significant stories his team created had far less success and far less promotion on Facebook than “fad/junky science,” “extremely disturbing news,” “gross” images and content exploiting racial divisions.
 (Some elements of Peretti’s complaints were previously reported in a story last month by the Wall Street Journal, which received many of the new Facebook documents first.
-Buzzfeed did not comment for this story or the Journal’s.)
+BuzzFeed did not comment for this story or the Journal’s.)

 In one document, from 2019, Facebook’s Civic Integrity team warned that “we are affecting media ecosystems by creating perverse incentives.”
 By way of illustration, the report provided a chart showing how smaller, opinion-heavy sites such as the Daily Wire, Breitbart and the Western Journal had a higher ratio of story clicks per employee than large news organizations including the New York Times, The Washington Post and USA Today.